fabiankindermann/ce-fortran/installation/windows/README.md

 ## Uninstallation

-In the unlikely event that you want to install all the software components as well as the toolbox from your system, you can use the file `uninstall_fortran.bat`.
+In the unlikely event that you want to uninstall all the software components as well as the toolbox from your system, you can use the file `uninstall_fortran.bat`.
 It follows the same logic as the installation batch file.
 You just have to follow the instructions.
 Don’t forget to change the location of your Fortran installation, if you have changed the installation directory according to bullet point 3.

 ## Toolbox Update